metal-crow/Dark-Souls-PvP-AI/README.md

   see aimethods:25. see enemy windup, determine what side/direction it is coming from. immediatly start executing subroutine strafe arround to back in opposing direction.
   This is attack desicion.
 WHen we reach back, the auto-bs detection should kick in.
   [TOP] too prone to trading
+  [TOP] impove bs neural netowrk accuracy. try to bs with neural network on and using strafing, train with that

   [high] more specifications on neural network output.
 Defense net should return how exactly to avoid bs, not just detect it.
 Likewise for attack.
   [high] use more than 1 attack types, dynamic range for weapon attacks